 As football continues to grow in popularity abroad, more games will follow.
-College football has already announced it will play five more games in Ireland over the next few years and now the NFL has increased its total of London games for the 2019 season.
+College football has already scheduled five more games in Ireland over the next few years and now the National Football League has increased its total of London games for the 2019 season.

-After the NFL concluded 2018 London Games Series with record attendance of 85,870 at Wembley Stadium this past Sunday to watch the Philadelphia Eagles and the Jacksonville Jaguars, the league has confirmed there will be four games in London once again in 2019.
+After the NFL concluded 2018 London Games Series with record attendance of 85,870 at Wembley Stadium in late October to watch the Philadelphia Eagles and the Jacksonville Jaguars, the league confirmed there will be four games in London once again in 2019.

-Having three sold-out games in three-straight weeks this month means business is booming even more than the NFL’s boosted television ratings.
+Having three sold-out games in three-straight weeks last fall meant business was booming even more than the NFL’s boosted television ratings.

 There will be a new look to the series next season, too.
-Instead of playing every game at Wembley Stadium or Twickenham, two games will be played at the new Tottenham Hotspur stadium at White Hart Lane, which is now expected to be open January 2019, with the other two at Wembley.
+Instead of playing all NFL games at Wembley Stadium or Twickenham, two games will be played at the new Tottenham Hotspur stadium at White Hart Lane with the other two at Wembley.